abbyssoul/libstyxe/README.md

 # Using this library

 ### To create 9P message:
-The library use Solace::WriteBuffer / Solace::ReadBuffer to provide a writer / reader interface.
+The library is using `Solace::WriteBuffer` / `Solace::ReadBuffer` to read/write byte streams.
 Note that this adaptors do not allocate memory.
 So the user is responsible for creating a buffer of appropriate size to write the resulting message to.
 Note that the size of the target buffer should be no more then negotiated message size for the current session.